atilimalci/chrome-youtube-search-plugin/README.md

 # Youtube Search
-A simple chrome extension that let's you search for the selected text Youtube.
+A simple chrome extension that let's you search for the selected text on Youtube.